pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

   speakers:
     - name: Paul van Brouwershaven
       title: Chair PKI Consortium and Director of Technology Compliance at Entrust
-      bio: Paul van Brouwershaven is Director of Technology Compliance for Entrust’s certification authority, Chair of the PKI Consortium and Vice Chair of the CA/Browser Forum.
+      bio: Paul van Brouwershaven is Director of Technology Compliance for Entrust’s certification authority, Chair of the PKI Consortium and former Vice Chair of the CA/Browser Forum.
+      headshot: paul-van-brouwershaven
       social:
         twitter: https://twitter.com/vanbroup
         linkedin: https://www.linkedin.com/in/pvanbrouwershaven/